 We are DIY like you, so we have control of our music and vision.

 We would rather focus on a connection with a small number of passionate fans than have meaningless mass engagement.

-There’s no middlemen, no manager, no booking agents, no label and no corporate sponsors taking a cut.
-You’re helping us make our way to your town.
+There’s no middlemen, no manager, no label, and no corporate sponsors taking a cut.
+Your support is helping us directly.